awsdocs/aws-control-tower-guide/doc_source/how-control-tower-works.md

 **Safely Managing Resources Within Your AWS Control Tower Landing Zone and Accounts**
 + When you create your landing zone, a number of AWS resources are created\.
 To use AWS Control Tower, you must not modify or delete these AWS Control Tower managed resources outside of the supported methods described in this guide\.
 Deleting or modifying these resources will cause your landing zone to enter an unknown state\.
 For details, see [Guidance for creating and modifying AWS Control Tower resources](getting-started-guidance.md)
 + When you enable optional controls \(those with *strongly recommended or elective * guidance\), AWS Control Tower creates AWS resources that it manages in your accounts\.
 Do not modify or delete resources created by AWS Control Tower\.
 Doing so can result in the controls entering an unknown state\.
-For more information, see [Control reference](controls-reference.md)\.
+For more information, see [The AWS Control Tower controls library](controls-reference.md)\.

 ## What Are the Shared Accounts?<a name="what-shared"></a>